daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Updating Your Server and Adding New Users <a name="server-basics"></a>

 :warning: The following directions are for use on Ubuntu servers.
-Unless otherwise specified, type and run each line individually. :warning:
+Administrative rights are required. :warning:

   Obtain administrative rights by requesting root access:
   ```console